Best Accessories for the 9.7-inch iPad (5th Generation)

 If a wider grip is your thing, check out the Cosmonaut by Studio Neat.
 If you simply must have Bluetooth, there's the Pogo Connect 2 from Ten 1 Design.

-No matter which way you stylus, thanks the length and change in angle of articulation, your fingers stay out of the way, and you can see more of the screen.
+No matter which way you stylus, thanks to the length and change in angle of articulation, your fingers stay out of the way, and you can see more of the screen.
 You can also work in a way and with a tool that feels familiar.
 Which means you don't need to go Pro to feel pro.
+Pricing starts around $13.

 Apple Magic Keyboard